-ENGLISH 225 Introduction To English Studies Writing Intensive Spring 2011 - Monday and Wednesday - 1:10-2:20P - PPHAC 101 Instructor: Dr. Nicole Tabor, ntabor@moravian.edu Office Hours: Mon 2:30-4:00, Tue 10:15-11:30, Thu 10:15-11:30, and by appointment Office Location and Phone: 302 Zinzendorf Hall, (610) 625-7842 COURSE DESCRIPTION:
+ENGLISH 225 Introduction To English Studies Writing Intensive Spring 2012 - Tuesday and Thursday - 8:55-10:05A - Zinz 103

+Instructor: Dr. Nicole Tabor, ntabor@moravian.edu Office Hours: Mon 2:30-4:00, Tue 10:15-11:30, Thu 10:15-11:30, and by appointment Office Location and Phone: 302 Zinzendorf Hall, (610) 625-7842

+COURSE DESCRIPTION:

-This writing intensive class is designed to develop students' existing skills in English studies and to introduce students to more advanced approaches to the understanding of content, resources, and methods in the discipline.
+This writing intensive class is designed to develop students' existing skills in English studies and introduce students to more advanced approaches to the understanding of content, resources, and methods in the discipline.
 Using selected texts from various genres, the course will focus on aspects of English studies such as analysis and interpretation of literature, bibliographical and research techniques, critical thinking, and literary theory.
-The course will allow you to read, analyze, and interpret a diverse range of works, to write several different types of papers, to develop your research skills, to explore critical theory with a variety of different genres and authors, and to continue establishing your own distinctive approach to literary scholarship.
+The course will allow you to read, analyze, and interpret a diverse range of works, to write several different types of papers, develop your research skills, explore critical theory with a variety of different genres and authors, and continue establishing your own distinctive approach to literary scholarship.
 The course will provide a broad introduction to theoretical and historical debates that stand at the center of English Studies today, and students will have the chance to enter into these debates through critical writing assignments.
 Our readings, discussions, and writing assignments will offer the opportunity to develop questions at issue for our discourse community.
-Writing and the revision process especially will provide the chance to develop your own line of inquiry regarding specific texts.
+Writing especially will provide the chance to develop your own line of inquiry regarding specific texts.

 COURSE GOALS: